-Kinda makes ya wonder what on Earth could drive a developer – or in this case, multiple – to ruin the livelyhood of a colleague, even if mobile gaming is an extremely competitive scene.
+Kinda makes you wonder what on Earth could drive a developer – or in this case, multiple – to ruin the livelihood of a colleague, even if mobile gaming is an extremely competitive scene.
 Chances are, it’s a very short list and that ‘jealousy’ is in the top spot.
-It is after all easier to copy someone elses work, than to come up with an original idea on your own.
+It is, after all, easier to copy someone else’s work than to come up with an original idea on your own.
 Disgusting.

 Thanks to Develop for the top picture, and the heads up.